microsoft/m365-renovate-config/README.md

 - Use `rangeStrategy: "replace"` for `dependencies` (production) to reduce the chance of breaks for library consumers.
 - Remove overrides (use `rangeStrategy: "auto"`) for other dependency types.

+Notes on pinning behavior:

+- For any versions that are currently pinned or that you manually pin, Renovate updates will bump to a new pinned version.
+  - If you'd like to unpin your dev deps, use [`better-deps`](https://www.npmjs.com/package/better-deps): `npx better-deps unpin-dev-deps`
-To restore the previous behavior of `<m365>:libraryRecommended`, extend the Renovate preset [`:pinOnlyDevDependencies`](https://docs.renovatebot.com/presets-default/#pinonlydevdependencies).
+- If you prefer to restore the previous behavior of pinning _all_ `devDependencies`, extend the Renovate preset [`:pinOnlyDevDependencies`](https://docs.renovatebot.com/presets-default/#pinonlydevdependencies).

 ## Presets in this repo